 A fleet of school buses line the asphalt behind them, as gloved hands grip delivery routes and shuttle boxes of meal bags to and fro.

-Manna Food Center is gearing up for another day under the coronavirus.
+Manna Food Center is gearing up for another day serving their community.

-Today, their staff and volunteers will board the buses to deliver some 4,200 bags of milk, beans, produce, rice and other staples to 18 sites across Maryland’s outlying Washington, D.C., suburbs.
+At the onset of the pandemic, their staff and volunteers boarded the buses to deliver some 4,200 bags of milk, beans, produce, rice and other staples to 18 sites across Maryland’s outlying Washington, D.C., suburbs.

 “This is a whole new terrain for all of us,” says Jackie DeCarlo, Manna’s CEO.